- for Building Credit72

-Blaze is a secured card, though it's terms, fees and interest rates are very similar to one.
+Blaze isn't technically a secured card, though it's terms, fees and interest rates are very similar to one.
 That means that it isn't a great card, and it doesn't offer rewards or other perks.
-The good news is that just about anybody can qualify for it, no matter what your credit history is.
-You can also use it anywhere MasterCard is accepted, making it a good card for building your credit.
+The good news is that just about anybody can qualify for it, no matter what their credit history is.
+You can also use it anywhere MasterCard is accepted, making it a good card for building credit.

 The Blaze card and most secured cards report to the major credit bureaus.
 That means that if you keep up with your card payments, your credit score will go up.
 You’ll be able to qualify for an even better card in no time.
 Then you can start thinking about getting one of those great cashback cards so you can earn rewards for your everyday spending.

 Blaze Credit Card Features and Benefits

-Make no bones about it; secured credit cards like the Blaze MasterCard are for individuals with poor credit or no credit history.
+Make no bones about it; Blaze MasterCard is for individuals with poor credit or no credit history.
 These are not premium, feature-packed credit cards, and you won’t earn cash back or free travel when you use them.

-What Blaze and other secured cards with no annual fee can do is provide you with the convenience of having a credit card no matter what your credit score looks like.
+What Blaze and secured cards can do is provide you with the convenience of having a credit card no matter what your credit score looks like.
 Blaze is a fully functioning card.
 You can use it anywhere that MasterCard is accepted.
 That makes a lot of purchases a heck of a lot easier.